-Royal Enfield Canada Limited ("RECA" or "the Company") was incorporated on April 19, 2016 under the Business Corporation Act.
+Royal Enfield Canada Limited ("RECA" or "the Company") was incorporated on April 19, 2016 under the Business Corporation Act, the Company, a wholy owned subsidiary of Royal Enfield North America Limited (Holding Company).
 The Company is principally engaged in trading of two wheelers in Canada.
+The special purpose financial statements were authorised for issue in accordance with a resolution of the Board of Directors on May 09, 2025.